yasithperera/ng-my-notes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Contributing
+Contributions are welcome!
+Please follow these guidelines:

+Fork the repository.
+Create a new branch for your feature or bug fix.
+Make your changes and commit them.
+Push your changes to your fork.
+Create a pull request to the main repository.

+## License
+MIT License

+© 2024 Yasith Ishara Perera.
+All rights reserved.